-Without the use of log analysis, one sometimes strives to optimize a page without it being explored or too little to produce a tangible result.
+Without the use of log analysis, one sometimes strives to optimize a page without it being explored or too little to get tangible results.
 Log analysis provides information accessible nowhere else, and guides SEO actions on factual elements.

 The data presented in this article are from OnCrawl.
-The names of the groups of pages have been modified in order to preserve the confidentiality of the website (ecommerce) but this will not prevent us from studying the logs in the detail menu.
+The names of the groups of pages have been modified in order to preserve the confidentiality of the website (ecommerce) but this will not prevent us from studying the logs.

 First step: configuring the crawl